siddinkar/MechMania29-Python/README.md

 java --version
 ```

-Also, you'll need python3, and you can make sure you have it by running:
+Also, you'll need python 3.9+, and you can make sure you have it by running:

 ```sh
 python --version
 ```

-Make sure you're using 3, or things will break!
+Make sure you're using 3.9+, or things will break!

 To install the engine, you can simply run: